 - If you cannot attend your appointment, please let us know as soon as possible.
-Please telephone us on the number on the front of your appointment letter. - If you are diabetic, and feel that you need an earlier in the day appointment, please call the appointments team on your letter to arrange this. - For people with childbearing capability between the ages of 12 to 55 years it is important to ensure that you are not pregnant.
-If there is any possibility that you might be pregnant, please let us know immediately. - If you weigh more than 196kg or 31 stone, please tell us immediately. - If there is anything you do not understand after reading this leaflet, or anything you wish to discuss further but still wish to come for your appointment, you can speak to the performing radiographer in the room before the examination starts.
+Please telephone us on the number on the front of your appointment letter. - If you are diabetic, and feel that you need an earlier in the day appointment, please call the appointments team on your letter to arrange this. - If you are female and of childbearing age, i.e. up to 55 years of age, we will ask you to complete a form asking about the dates of your periods.
+This is because the examination should usually only be performed when we can be sure that you are not pregnant.
+This will be completed before the start of the examination.
+Please contact the appointments team if you think you may be pregnant. - If you weigh more than 196kg or 31 stone, please tell us immediately. - If there is anything you do not understand after reading this leaflet, or anything you wish to discuss further but still wish to come for your appointment, you can speak to the performing radiographer in the room before the examination starts.